Tony La Russa Baseball: Reception

 Computer Gaming World in 1993 stated that Tony La Russa Baseball 2 was especially strong in league play.
-Although citing several bugs and stating that the action game "is not as clean as it should be", the magazine concluded that "this is quite simply the best baseball game on the market".
+Although citing several bugs and stating that the action game "is not as clean as it should be", the magazine concluded "this is quite simply the best baseball game on the market".

 A reviewer for Electronic Gaming Monthly gave La Russa Baseball '95 a 70%, commenting that "The controls for the pitcher and the batter need some work.
 Animations of players are neat, but they slow down a bit.
 An okay revision from last year."

 In 1996, Computer Gaming World declared Tony La Russa Baseball 3 the 128th-best computer game ever released.